-An inspection may take anywhere from 2 – 5 hours, depending on the complexity of the operation.
+An inspection may take anywhere from 3 hours to a full day, depending on the size and complexity of the operation.
 Please set aside ample time for the inspection, and ensure all the appropriate people are in attendance.

 It is in the producers’ best interests for the inspector to be thorough and have a good understanding of the operation.
 The inspector is there as the “eyes and ears” of the consumer.

 Once the inspection report is received, certification body professionals review the file for compliance to the Canadian Standard as well as any other standards that have been requested.
 They may either:

 - Approve the request for organic certification

 - Approve the request pending implementation of certain conditions or more information needed

 - Deny the request for organic certification, based on the Standards.
 If the application is denied you will be given a list of specific standards that have been violated.
 There is an appeal process in place if you disagree with the decision.

 The certification body informs the farmer/producer of its decision and issues a Certificate, if approved.